Michelle A. Williams, ScD

 Degree Programs in Epidemiology

-	The department offers both an 80-credit and a 42.5-credit SM program, together with a doctoral program leading to an SD degree.
+The department offers both an 80-credit and a 42.5-credit SM program, together with a doctoral program leading to a PhD degree.

 All departmental degree requirements are in addition to the school-wide degree requirements.

 Students in all departmental degree programs choose from among 12 areas of interest:

 Cancer epidemiology and cancer prevention In addition to research methodology, the curriculum in this area includes courses on the biology and genetics of cancer; the basic concepts and issues of cancer epidemiology; the roles of lifestyle factors, such as diet and physical activity; environmental and occupational exposures in the etiology of cancer; the integration of biomarkers (e.g., plasma, genetic, and tumor markers) into research; the prevention of cancer; and research methods.
 Research opportunities for students include a large number of ongoing cohort and case-control studies conducted within the department or at associated institutions and in conjunction with the Dana-Farber/Harvard Cancer Center.

 Cardiovascular epidemiology This area provides training in research methodology and the epidemiology of cardiovascular diseases.
 Doctoral students conduct research in a substantive or methodological area related to cardiovascular epidemiology.
 Research opportunities for graduate and postdoctoral students include a broad area of topics, including the role of diet, genetics, plasma markers, lifestyle characteristics, clinical interventions, and environmental predictors of primary and secondary onset of cardiovascular disease.
 Trainees have the opportunity to work with several large ongoing cohort and case-crossover studies and to interact with other trainees and investigators through forums and other activities organized by the program in cardiovascular epidemiology centered at HSPH.